 All securities in the Global Investable Equity Universe are assigned to the industry that best describes their business activities.
-To this end, MSCI has designed, in conjunction with Standard & Poor's, the Global Industry Classification Standard.
-Under the GICS, each company is assigned uniquely to one sub-industry according to its principal business activity.
+To this end, MSCI has designed, in conjunction with Standard & Poor's, the Global Industry Classification, each company is assigned uniquely to one sub-industry according to its princ according to its principal business activity.
 Therefore, a company can belong to only one industry grouping at each of the four levels of the GICS.